wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 ## The Nature of Leaves

-Flowering plants are the culmination of just one evolutionary pathway in vascular plants.
+Flowering plants are the culmination of an amazing cascade of evolutionary innovations.
 This laboratory aims to place them in the context of the diverse array of vascular plants and trace the evolution of some basic aspects of their morphology.

-The first section of this laboratory aims to illustrate the less specialised organisation of the plant body found in the non-flowering plants and from which angiosperm morphology has been derived, while the latter part of the lab introduces
+The first section of this
+laboratory aims to illustrate the less specialised organisation of the plant body found in the non-flowering plants and from which angiosperm morphology has been derived, while the latter part of the lab introduces